melkemaryam/m_thesis/README.md

 ### 6. Run predictions only

-If there is already a fully trained and optimised model that is saved on a specific path, the trianing process can be skipped, by directly using the collision-aware contact classifier to predict labels of provided images.
+If there is already a fully trained and optimised model that is saved on a specific path, the training process can be skipped, by directly using the collision-aware contact classifier to predict labels of provided images.

 As the classifier is the main product of the framework, this is the default setting.
 Hence, by writing